amkalsi/repo_work/README.md

 The signal samples must generated in grid of lambda1 and lambda2 , change mass of X1 and mX2 too in param_card.dat

+(Make sure you have correct couplings on in the model, check param_dat.card attached, use delphes and pythia8 card for modifications

+BaryogenX2N1Maj\_withLeft directory should be placed in models subdirectory of Madgraph folder (Get it from directory tar file in repo)

 (  Here in param_card.dat file